Taking a distribution from an IRA

 Traditional IRA distributions

 Typically, withdrawals from Traditional or Rollover IRAs are taxed as ordinary income if the IRA is funded solely with deductible contributions.
-If contributions weren’t deducted, then only a portion of the withdrawal is taxable.
-To figure the taxable portion, first, find the combined value of all Traditional IRAs.
+If contributions weren’t deducted, then a portion of the withdrawal is taxable.
+To figure the taxable portion, first, find the combined value of all Traditional IRAs (including SEP and SIMPLE IRAs).
 Then determine how much, or what percentage, of the total value represents non-deductible contributions made to the IRAs.
 Finally, multiply this percentage by the withdrawal amount.
 This will determine the non-taxable portion.
 The remaining amount represents the taxable portion.

-- Substantially equal periodic payments: Under Section 72(t) of the IRS Code, an IRA account holder may escape the 10% penalty by withdrawing fixed amounts at fixed times.
-The withdrawal amounts are calculated based on the IRA’s prior year end balance and one of three methods: life expectancy, a fixed amortization schedule, or a fixed annuitization schedule.
+- Substantially equal periodic payments: Under one of the exceptions in Section 72(t) of the IRS Code, an IRA account holder may escape the 10% tax penalty by withdrawing substantially equal periodic payments determined in accordance with IRS rules.
+In general, the withdrawal amounts are calculated based on the IRA’s prior year end balance and one of three methods: life expectancy, a fixed amortization schedule, or a fixed annuitization schedule.
 In addition, these payments must be taken at scheduled intervals.
 For example, an account holder can elect to take distributions monthly, quarterly, or annually.
-The amount of these scheduled withdrawals must continue for the longer of five years or until age 59 ½.
+The amount of these scheduled withdrawals must continue for the longer of five years or until age 59 ½, whichever is longer.
 These payments cannot be modified, except in instances related to death or disability.
 Examples of prohibited modifications include taking more or less than the fixed payment amount, taking a payment more frequently than the schedule calls for, or adding funds to the account balance other than investment gains.
 However, the IRS does allow a one-time switch from an amortization or annuitization schedule to the life expectancy method.
-If there is a change in the payment schedule or amount, a 10% early withdrawal penalty, plus interest, will apply retroactively – all the way back to the first distribution taken under the 72(t) guidelines.
+If there is a change in the payment schedule or amount, a 10% early withdrawal tax penalty, plus interest, will apply retroactively – all the way back to the first distribution taken under the 72(t) guidelines.
 Learn more about 72(t) with our 72(t) Factsheet.

 - Death: When an IRA owner passes away, the retirement assets pass on to the named beneficiary.
-Although Beneficiary IRA distributions are taxable as ordinary income to the beneficiary, a 10% early distribution penalty will not apply.
+Although inherited IRA distributions are taxable as ordinary income to the beneficiary, a 10% early distribution tax penalty will not apply.

-- First-time home purchase: A penalty-free distribution up to $10,000 may be taken to buy, build or rebuild a first home.
+- Qualified first-time home purchase: A penalty tax-free distribution up to $10,000 may be taken to buy, build or rebuild a first home.
 To qualify as a first-time homebuyer, the account holder needs to have had no ownership interest in a principal residence for the last 2 years.
 A distribution for a first time home purchase may also be taken that benefits a spouse, children, or grandchildren.

-- Higher education expenses: A penalty-free distribution may be taken to cover qualified higher education expenses, including fees, tuition, books, supplies.
+- Qualified higher education expenses: A penalty tax-free distribution may be taken to cover qualified higher education expenses, including fees, tuition, books, supplies.
 Room and board expenses also qualify if the individual is at least a half-time student.
 The education expenses must have been incurred by the account holder, a spouse, children or grandchildren.

 - Other exceptions: Distributions made to pay unreimbursed medical expenses that exceed the adjusted gross income (AGI) threshold for claiming a medical expense deduction.
-For 2018, the threshold amount was 7.5% of AGI and for 2019, the threshold amount is 10% of AGI.
-In addition, distributions to pay for health insurance if the account holder received unemployment benefits, and qualified reservist distributions are all exempt from the 10% penalty tax.
+The threshold amount is 7.5% of AGI.
+In addition, distributions to pay for health insurance if the account holder received unemployment benefits if certain conditions are met, and qualified reservist distributions are all exempt from the 10% penalty tax.